About The Winnipeg Humane Society

 - Offering a reduced cost spay/neuter surgery program (SNAP)

-- Operating a trap neuter release program (TNR) to stem population growth in city feral cat colonies
+- Support the ongoing operation a trap neuter release program (TNR) by Winnipeg Lost Cat Alert to stem population growth in city feral cat colonies

 - Providing a low-cost spay/neuter and transportation service to inner-city clients

-- Helping the public with their pet related behaviour problems, Yelp Line, in an effort to keep the pet in the home, and not surrendered to the shelter
+- Helping the public with their pet related behaviour problems, Help Line, in an effort to keep the pet in the home, and not surrendered to the shelter

 Q: Do the animals in adoption have a time limit?